 The traceable artifacts are modeled by different modeling tools and can have different formats.
-For instance, in MDD during model transformation, the generated artifacts and trace links can have different types than the ones in requirement engineering.
+For instance, in MDD during model transformation, the generated artifacts and trace links can have different types than the ones in Requirements Engineering.
 In this context, the traceable artifacts cannot be transformed into other formats.
-For instance, a class diagram modeled in Papyrus can be transformed into a Java or XML code, however, if we model the same diagram in Microsoft Visio tool, it will not have the same capability.
-Therefore, artifacts heterogeneity not only tool dependent but also user choice dependent.
+For instance, a class diagram modeled in Papyrus can be transformed into a Java or XML code; however, if we model the same diagram with the Microsoft Visio tool, it will not have the same capability.
+Therefore, artifact heterogeneity is not only tool dependent but is also user dependent.

+The traceable artifacts are not using common notation.
+As a result artifacts of non-transformable formast are produced.

 The traceable artifacts can exist at different phases within the same model or across different models.

 Although traceable artifacts can exist in one model, there are situations in which trace artifacts are traced at different levels of granularity based on a user’s need.
-This implies the need for artifacts characterization.
+This implies the need to accommodate various, and user-defined, artifacts characterization.

-As a result of artifacts characterization, there should be various types of trace links to link these artifacts which implies the need for new trace links that can accommodate the traceability of these artifacts.
+As a result of artifacts characterization, there should be various types of trace links to link these artifacts which imply the need for new trace links that can accommodate the traceability of these artifacts.

 A trace link can have different interpretations by different stockholders, which implies the need for a precise semantic for every type.